 Scott Boylan, a Partner with StoneTurn, has more than 30 years of experience in advising public- and private-sector organizations on a broad range of international legal and business issues, including trade compliance, investment security and government contracting.
-He has been involved in all aspects of the Committee on Foreign Investment in the United States (CFIUS), from negotiating mitigation agreements for the government, sellers and buyers to establishing and leading compliance protocols for mitigated companies.
+He has been involved in all aspects of the Committee on Foreign Investment in the United States (CFIUS), from negotiating mitigation agreements for the government, sellers and buyers to establishing, leading and auditing compliance protocols for mitigated companies.

 Prior to joining StoneTurn, Scott served as Chief Legal Officer for large, CFIUS-mitigated companies in the technology and software sector.
 He also held leadership positions in several government agencies, including the U.S. Departments of Homeland Security (DHS), Treasury and Justice (DOJ).
 At DHS, Scott was responsible for developing and implementing the CFIUS process at the department’s inception.
 He participated in the negotiation of mitigation agreements and withdrawals in some of the most significant deals during his tenure advising the Secretary of Homeland Security.